roohitavaf/k8s-service-grpc/README.md

 # Experiment
 ## Deploy Headless Service Example
 This will deploy servers, the client, and the service with the headless model.
+In this example, gRPC load balance per request utilizing all servers.

 ```
 make deploy-headless
 ```

 ## Deploy ClusterIP Service Example
 This will deploy servers, the client, and the service with the clusterIp model.
+In this example, kube-proxy load balance at the connection time, and the gRPC client stick to only one server, thereby utilizing only one server.

 ```
 make deploy-cluster-ip
 ```